johnny49r/jStepper/README.md

 This library will also work with hybrids such as the Rambo.

 The code generates STEP and DIRECTION signals in real time.
-The user supplies control pin information via a template header file.
+The user supplies control pin information via a template structure.

 The library has been tested on the ATMega 2560 platform.
 It should also work on the ATMega 328 and other derivatives of Atmel CPU's.